MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/ns-appmgmt-_appcategoryinfolist.md

 ## -description

-The <b>APPCATEGORYINFOLIST</b> structure contains a list of <a href="https://msdn.microsoft.com/a03f6617-2b55-4d63-85eb-421d7c5494da">APPCATEGORYINFO</a> structures, one for each category in the domain.
-This structure can be returned by the  <a href="https://msdn.microsoft.com/10824852-7810-483a-91b3-2d9cc3d21934">GetManagedApplicationCategories</a> function.
+Provides a list of supported application categories from an application publisher to Add/Remove Programs in Control Panel.

 ## -struct-fields